Today's Bible Reading: Matthew 23

 Reflecting and Thinking

-You may have noticed-red words!
+Depending on the Bible you use for your Bible reading, you may have noticed -- lots of red words!
 Most of chapters 23-24-25.
 The words of Jesus.
 Preparing for the end.
 What does one say when one knows the end is near?
-No need to hold back about things that are wrong-things that are not as they should be.
-And in Jesus' day, there is a lot more wrong about the Pharisees than there is right.
+No need to hold back about things that are wrong -- speak clearly about the things that are not as they should be.
+And in Jesus' day, there was a lot more wrong with the Pharisees than there was right.
 Misuse of authority, bad examples, inconsistent practices, burdensome interpretations, hypocritical glory-seeking.
-They have totally missed it.
+They had totally missed it.
 The way up is down; the way down is up.
 The humble are exalted; the self-exalted will be humbled.
 Service is greatness; greatness by any other standard is nothingness.
-The kingdom is not in positions and titles.
-What is needed is a brand new set of priorities-focus on others more than self, compassion, humility, service, love.
+The kingdom is not defined by positions and titles.
+What is needed is a brand new set of priorities -- to focus on others more than self; to live out compassion, humility, service, love.

-How do you read Jesus' woes against the Pharisees?
+What impresses you as you read Jesus' woes against the Pharisees?
 With whom do you identify?
-Do you identify with Jesus-thinking about some people you would like to tell these very things?
-Do you identify with the crowds and disciples-they are the ones Jesus is addressing?
-Do you identify with the religious leaders who have largely (or totally) missed the boat?
-Is Jesus saying anything at all to us in this chapter?
-Is there any application we are supposed to be making?
+Do you identify with Jesus -- thinking about some people you would like to tell these very things?
+Do you identify with the crowds and disciples?
+They are the ones Jesus is addressing.
+Do you identify with the religious leaders who have missed the whole point of following God?
+Is Jesus saying anything at all to you, to us, in this chapter?
+What are some of the applications we should make?

 Dear God, help us hear your word.
 When it stings and hurts, let us hear it anyway and change our lives.
 Help us hear what we need to hear.
 We know that our priorities get confused.
 We know that we are at times self-seeking and self-serving.
 We know also that we can be harsh taskmasters in those areas of life we think we have under control.
 Develop in us the heart of Jesus, we pray in Jesus' name, Amen.